Richardaeld/Fat_Racoon_Kitchen/README.md

 + GitHub houses the [master branch](https://github.com/Richardaeld/Fat_Racoon_Kitchen).

 ## Scalability
-+ Validation:
++ Validation (two options for improvement):
+    + Improve current validation system by:
-    + Unify Python and JS validation for images.
-This would allow JS and Python to check the same material.
-This would ensure a better UX.
+        + Unifing Python and JS validation for images.
+This would improve the UX when a user tried to upload a incorrect image filetype.
         + Improve email validation to accept a wider range of email suffixes (ex. regional suffix, .uk, .fr, .de).
 This would allow for a larger audiance of users.
-    + Improve JS validation to use less pre-packaged validation types and more compartmentalized validation.
+        + Improve JS validation to use compartmentalized validation instead of the current prepackage system.
-        + Example:
-            + Use classes for JS to set validation for character count, characters allowed, and if spaces are allowed.
-            + Each of these aforementioned items could be set with a different type class that could be applied independent of one another.
-            + Each of these different types of classes could have hypen values to differentiate their purpose.
+            + These classes could be applied independently of one another, and could have their expected values set in them.
                 + (ex. charMax-20)
                 + (ex. charMax-100)
                 + (ex. charMax-400)
             + This type of dynamic validation system would improve the overall readability and function of the JS validation code.
-    + A stronger form of validation could be used.
-The validation in place is simple and limited.
-        + One good example, a user can invalidate recipe steps or recipe ingredients by tabing to them.
-This forces users to add content or remove the unused box before they can submit the form.
-    + A different approach to validation could be the adaptation of a prewritten validator (ex.
-WTForms) into the Fat Raccoon application.
-        + This could allow for the JS restrictions to be lifted, leaving only the bubble comments to help users properly fill out the forms.
+    + Update to a validation system that solely validates in Python.
+        + This would make the forms more secure.
+        + Python would be able to check if an email is real and remove the need to check for suffix. (ex.
+WTForms)
+        + Python could be used to resize an image uploaded (ratio, resolution, and file size).
+(Ex.
+Python Pillow)
+        + JS could be used for a visual cue to missing data.
-        + This would also allow for less redundent and convoluted JS code.
+        + This would reduce JS code and the complexity of the code.
-+ The addition of image processing capabilities to python (Ex.
-Python Pillow).
-    + This would allow the Fat Raccoon application to automatically configure and alter images rather than relying on user upload restricts.
 + Adding user selectable filters to search bar.
 This would ensure a better more efficient user search.
 + Create a user comment form for the recipes.
 This would give a better sense of community for users.
 + Create a user rating system for recipes.
 This would give a better sense of community for users.